Electricity sector in India: Consumption

+Industrial

+The industrial sector encompasses manufacturing (automobiles, textiles, steel, cement), chemicals, mining, and construction.
+Energy-intensive industries like steel, aluminum, and cement contribute significantly to the demand.
+As India seeks to become a major manufacturing hub through Make in India and National Green Hydrogen Mission, the demand will likely increase in the future.
+The Perform, Achieve and Trade scheme is the major government step to improve energy efficiency in the sector.

 Residential

-Residential sector primarily includes use of household appliances such as air conditioners, refrigerators, fans, and other appliances.
+The residential sector primarily includes use of household appliances such as air conditioners, refrigerators, fans, and other appliances.
 Rapid urbanization and rural electrification efforts have driven consumption.
 With rising global temperatures, residential demand will likely be driven by cooling needs.
-Steps taken by government to shape consumption includes Standards & Labeling (to help consumers identify energy-efficient products), UJALA (LED bulbs), and Go Electric Campaign (to promote electric mobility and electric cooking).
+Steps taken by government to shape consumption include standards & labeling (to help consumers identify energy-efficient products), UJALA (LED bulbs), and Go Electric Campaign (to promote electric mobility and electric cooking).

-Industrial

-Industrial sector encompasses manufacturing (automobiles, textiles, steel, cement), chemicals, mining, and construction.
-Energy-intensive industries like steel, aluminum, and cement contribute significantly to the demand.
-As India seeks to become a major manufacturing hub through Make in India and National Green Hydrogen Mission, the demand will likely increase in the future.
-Perform, Achieve and Trade scheme is the major government step to improve energy efficiency in the sector.
+Agriculture

+Irrigation pumps are the main source of consumption in this sector.
+In many states, electricity for agriculture is either subsidized or provided for free, which has led to inefficiencies and high consumption levels.
+The government has been working to reduce energy wastage in this sector by promoting solar-powered irrigation systems (PM-KUSUM) and more energy-efficient pumps (part of AgDSM), which are expected to help curb future demand.

 Commercial

 The commercial sector includes areas like offices, retail establishments, malls, hotels, and restaurants.
 With increasing urbanization and the growth of the services sector, demand for electricity in this sector is steadily rising.
 Adoption of energy-efficient technologies and sustainable building practices is helping manage consumption growth.